hnzhang/notes/AWS-architect-associate.md

 UserData can be provided to an EC2 instance.
 UserData is a script, which will be automatically run when the EC2 instance is launched.
 ## MetaData
 From within an instance of EC2, a special URL endpoint can be accessed(http://169.254.169.254/latest/meta-data) to get information about the instance(like public-ipv4, ami-id, instance-type, mac, hostname, etc). these can work together with UserData for advanced AWS staging automation
+## EC2 Pricing Models
+## On-Demand Least Commitment, charted by hours or by minutes.
+## Spot Biggest Saving upto 90%
+## Reserved Instances(RI) Beset Long-Term upto 75%
+## Dedicated Most Expensive Model

+## AMI
+Amazon Machine Image(AMI) provides the info required to launch an instance.
+You can turn your EC2 instances into AMIs

+AMI can hold the following info,
+* a template for the root volume for the instance(EBS snapshot or instance store template) eg. an operating system, an application server, and applications.
+* Launch permissions that control which AWS accounts can use the AMI to launch instances
+* A block device mapping that specifies the volumes to attach to the instance when it is launched.

+Using System Management Automation, AMIs can be routinely patched with security updates.
+AMIs are used with LaunConfigurations.
+When you want to roll out updates to multiple instances you mkae a copy of your LaunchConfiguration with the new AMI

+AMI is region specific.
+You you need an AMI which is availble in another region, you can copy the AMI into destination region.
+# AWS Marketplace

+# ECS Auto Scaling Group
+* Capacity Setting, min instances, max instances, ideal instances
+* Health Check Replacement,
+** EC2 Health Check Type for software or hardware issue ** ELB Health Check Type for respond.
+If ELB find the endpoint is not healthy, ELB forwards  this info to ASG, which will terminate the unhealthy instance
+* Scaling Policies
+** Target Tracking Scaling Policy.
+Scaling Out is to add more instances, and Scaling In is to remove instances ** Simple Scaling Policy.
+Scaling when the alarm is breached.
+It is legacy scaling policy, and is not recommended.
+Scaling Up is to increase the size of the instance.

+When a new instance is added, it uses a Launch Configuration, which holds the configuration values for that new Instance. eg. AMI, Instance Type, Role, etc.
+Launch Configuration cannot be edited/modified and must be cloned or create a new one.
+As a result, Launch Configuration must be manually updated in by editing the Auto Scaling  settings.
+** Scaling Policies with Steps.